CUB-Stable-Isotope-Fractionation/assignment-intro-r2-DEPRECATED/README.md

 To complete this assignment:

- 1.
- 2.
- 3.

-## Submission
+ 1. Complete the exercises in [`assignment.Rmd`](assignment.Rmd)

-Once you have completed the assignment, make sure that the code checking is complete and successful (i.e. the vignette says `build passing`), then submit by creating a pull request with `submit` as the **base branch** and your instructor as the reviewer.
+ 2. Make sure that the code checking is complete and successful (i.e. the vignette at the top of this file says `build passing`)
+ 3. Submit by creating a pull request with `submit` as the **base branch** and your instructor as the reviewer